+I was determined to be the one to rescue him.
+I’d prove how grown up I was, how trustworthy.
 I stood up, backed away from the ledge, closed my eyes and began to twirl my fingers.
-Picturing Eno’s ledge and my own position in my mind, I strained until all of my muscles went stiff.
+Picturing both Eno’s ledge and my own position in my mind, I strained until all of my muscles went stiff.

-My grandfather and I had been training all day making portals.
-I had already made three, the most I’ve ever made in one day, and I felt really drained.
+Something was off.
+I had made three portals today, the most I’d ever made.
+I felt really drained.
 I kept straining, but nothing seemed to come from my effort.
 It was no use.

+“Hold on!”
 I got back down on my knees and positioned myself on the ledge directly over him as he began to bawl.
-“Mummy’s on her way, okay?
+“Mummy’s on her way, alright?
 She’s coming.”

-Eno wasn’t that far down, maybe I could reach him?
-I stretched my hand down.
-“Eno, can you grab my hand?
+Eno wasn’t that far down, I could reach him.
+I threw out my hand.
+“Eno, grab me.
 Big sis can pull you up.”